byterubpay/byterub-site/_posts/2019-08-03-logs-for-the-Community-meeting-held-on-2019-08-03.md

 **\<needbyterub90>** I just wanted to make this a topic of discussion and explain where I think things stand
 **\<needbyterub90>** I'm minorly advocating a new CCS for the shortfall, but I'm not too particular about where we go with it
 **\<needbyterub90>** Just wanted the subject up for discussion
-**\<xmrmatterbridge> \<rehrar>** If we're being real, that conference will be the highlight of ByteRub's year, just in quality.
+**\<btrmatterbridge> \<rehrar>** If we're being real, that conference will be the highlight of ByteRub's year, just in quality.
 Talks freely available on YouTube as a resource for years to come.
 **\<sgp\_>** All right, please keep going with the initiative and let us know how it goes.
 Might be best to open a Reddit discussion too
 **\<sgp\_>** yes, the recordings are very valuable
 **\<sgp\_>** I will keep going with the meeting, but we can cover this topic again during open ideas if people have other comments